SachinHatikankar100/NextJsBlog/posts/uipath-string-pratical-interview-question - Copy.md

 **_UiPath Community 2023.4 Stable Release_**

 Wondering what are the features one must know about the stable release.
 Have a look at them below.
-Below features are not comprehensive but do point what the highlights of the release.
+Below features are not comprehensive but do point out the highlights of the release.

 1. Search Activity: